In order to meet basic eligibility requirements to become an EnCorps Fellow, a candidate must:

 CTE programs are shorter and less expensive than single subject programs and are typically online or evenings/weekends.
 They do not include student teaching or classroom-based experience and take into account your 3+ years of professional STEM experience.
 There are online CTE programs that start on a rolling basis year-round, so you will be able to complete a CTE credential in the fall, winter, spring or summer.
 The CTE credential program can typically be completed over the course of about 4-6 months.
 Generally speaking, CTE credential programs can be completed alongside work obligations.

 EnCorps, in general, does not consider the CTE credential program on its own sufficient training for the rigors of full time teaching, even though it may give you a certification.
-CTE credential programs do not include a student teaching component, and therefore all EnCorps Fellows who pursue CTE credentials only will be expected to participate in EnCorps Guest Teaching.
+CTE credential programs do not include a student teaching component, and therefore the EnCorps Guest Teaching experience is an important component of becoming a CTE teacher.

 A CTE credential enables you to teach specialized elective courses that correspond to industry sectors.
 You are not able to teach core or traditional classes (like geometry or chemistry) with a CTE credential.
 Not all schools have CTE programs, so it’s important to know whether schools you are interested in working with have this option for students.

-Single Subject Credentials Traditional Programs – This standard course of teacher preparation provides coursework and then student teaching.
+Traditional Programs – This standard course of teacher preparation provides coursework and then student teaching.
 This option is largely based in a university or college, and includes a student teaching component.
-Full time, usually 1 academic year, or part time, usually 1.5-2 academic years.
+A traditional program can be completed full time for 1 academic year, or part time for 1.5-2 academic years.

 Residency Programs – Modeled after a medical residency, a teaching residency program focuses on the “clinical experience” as opposed to coursework.
 This gives teaching students or “residents” hands on experience in classrooms and the chance to implement ideas in a classroom setting, while receiving feedback and support from expert practitioners.
 Residents simultaneously take graduate level classes.
 Residency programs are less common and more selective.
-Residency programs usually result in a guaranteed job offer, and are full time commitments that usually last one academic year.
+Residency programs usually include a master’s degree in education and are full time commitments that usually last one academic year.